DNA Methylation Changes Associated with Prenatal Mercury Exposure & Cognitive Performance

 In “Connecting the Dots,” we will look at new studies of interest on topics related to mercury, vaccines, and children’s health.
 We welcome your thoughts and comments.

-Katie Weisman is on the World Mercury Project team.
+Katie Weisman is on the Children’s Health Defense team.
 She is the mother of identical triplet sons who have autism and mercury poisoning, (the latter she believes is the primary cause of their disability.)
 The triplets received high doses of thimerosal in their vaccines as infants.
 Katie is also allergic to thimerosal and other metals herself.
 She is also on the Boards of SafeMinds and Health Choice.